 or How to Pick a Residential Dementia Care Facility

-- More socialization with other people, which provides for cognitive stimulation and anxiety reduction by giving the patient opportunities to express themselves verbally, even helping to maintain their language skills.
+- More socialization with other people.
+This provides for cognitive stimulation and anxiety reduction.
+Giving the patient opportunities to express themselves.
+Even helping to maintain their language skills.

 A smaller board and care’s advantages are:

 - A much higher staffing ratio that benefits clients with more advanced dementia.